azkiflay/ansible/README.md

   sudo sh /tmp/remove_apache.sh # --> If successful, returns "apache2 service not found" message at the end.
 ```

 You may be wondering what is the problem with the above shell script.
 After all, it does what is supposed to do, at least in this case.
-The problem arises when we want apply a similar set of operation on multiple servers in a repeatable and safe manner.
+The problem arises when you want apply a similar set of operation on multiple servers in a repeatable and safe manner.
 That is where ansible playbooks come in.

 To easily compare with the previous commands for unistalling Apache, let us convert the contents of "*remove_apache.sh*" shell script to an equivalent ansible playbook.
 First, the apache2 package needs to be installed at the 192.168.0.10 machine, as the package was removed by the "*remove_apache.sh" script.
 Let us save the script in a "*install_apache.sh*".
 Subsequently, the script is copied over to the target host and run there to install *apache2*.